The Arkansas Heritage Trails

 The Trail of Tears Is a Sad Reminder

-The Southern way of the past, was of keeping dirty secrets.
+The Southern Colonizers way of the past was and remain today as the Art of dirty deeds and secrets.

-It was a way of life, back in the 1800s to demand silence about the violation of innocents.
-This silence was kept within families, communities and on.
+The 1800s demanded silence about the violation of innocents.
+This silence was kept within families, communities, the Nation, and the world.

-Thanks to the Arkansas Department of Parks and Tourism for the hard work, and effort in posting signs on the Heritage Trails.
+Thanks to the Arkansas Department of Heritage for the hard work, and effort in creating and posting these reminders of the Heritage Trails.

-Along the Trail of Tears, East of Russellville, ARClick thumbnail to view full-size
+Trail of Tears Arkansas Highway 64Click thumbnail to view full-size

 Can We Heal The Broken Paths?